-The following are some highlights—in all cases, the safety driver’s hands and feet are off the controls:
+The following are some highlights.
+In all cases, the safety driver’s hands and feet are off the steering wheel and pedals:

-- On the first day of our coast-to-coast trip from Washington, D.C., to Seattle, Washington, the team experienced a downpour while navigating through heavy traffic.
-“In the worst of the West Virginia downpour, the car could see better than we could,” said one of Torc’s safety drivers who participated in the trip.
+- Can self-driving cars drive in bad weather?
+We were ready to find out if ours was up to the task.
+On the first day of our coast-to-coast trip from Washington, D.C., to Seattle, Washington, the team experienced a downpour while navigating through heavy traffic.
+“In the worst of the West Virginia downpour, the car could see better than we could,” said one of Torc’s safety drivers.

-- Our local tests included autonomous lane changes, passing, and merging on and off highways—all through rain.
+- How do self-driving cars handle bad weather?
+Our local tests included autonomous lane changes, passing, and merging on and off highways, all through heavy rain.
+Our self-driving cars use various different sensors to handle bad weather.
 Torc’s multi-sensor approach used the strength of several sensors (including radar and LiDAR).
 The sensors have a 360°-view of the cars’ surroundings, and we utilize our proven algorithms along with real-time data to help the car “see” through low visibility.

 - Even sunny weather conditions where the roads are wet provide a challenge for autonomous vehicles.
 The reflective surface distorts the view of lane lines and the road.
+Many experts cite this visibility as a challenge for automated vehicles of all kind.
 Despite these visual challenges, Torc’s car performed well.
 Our team is accustomed to autonomously navigating challenging situations, and we are continually testing and improving the system in inclement weather.